andyandikko/finm-fixedincome-2025/discussions/lecture_3.md

 - Example: A swap exchanging 5% fixed and floating rates on a $1 million notional.
 - Market value of a swap:
   - Spread × Notional.
+- Original swap rat 4.26 change to 4.08, you can reprice using 4.26 as coupon and YTM using new rate of 4.08.
+The fixed leg payments are locked at coupon = s₁ = 4.26%.
+Discount these cash flows using the new market rate s₂ = 4.08%
+  - V_swap = N * [ 1 - Z(0,T) - (s₁/f) * Σ(i=1 to M) Z(0,T_i) ]
+  - Since s₂ < s₁, this will result in a negative value for a fixed-rate payer (positive for fixed-rate receiver), as the fixed payments are locked in at a higher rate than current market rates.
+- If YTM of treasury < Swap rate but coupon rate>Swap rate, make more sense to short treasury, because treasury is going to depreciate.

 ### Floating Rate in Swaps
 - Floating rate (e.g., SOFR) is locked in for a defined period (e.g., December 2024 rate for one period out).